-We are exposed to market risk related to changes in interest rates.
-Our current investment policy is to invest our cash in a variety of financial instruments, principally deposits, securities issued by the U.S. government and its agencies and money market instruments.
+We invest in a variety of financial instruments, principally cash deposits, money market funds, securities issued by the U.S. government and its agencies and corporate debt securities.
 The goals of our investment policy are preservation of capital, fulfillment of liquidity needs and fiduciary control of cash and investments.
 We also seek to maximize income from our investments without assuming significant risk.

 Our primary exposure to market risk is interest income sensitivity, which is affected by changes in the general level of interest rates, particularly because our investments are in short-term marketable securities.
-Due to the short-term duration of our investment portfolio and the low risk profile of our investments, an immediate 10% change in interest rates from levels at March 31, 2012 would not have a material effect on the fair market value of our portfolio.
-Accordingly, we would not expect our operating results or cash flows to be affected to any significant degree by the effect of a sudden change in market interest rates on our investment portfolio.
+Due to the short-term duration of our investment portfolio and the low risk profile of our investments, an immediate 1% change in interest rates would not have a material effect on the fair market value of our portfolio.
+We have the ability and intention to hold our investments until maturity, and therefore, we would not expect our operating results or cash flows to be affected to any significant degree by the effect of a sudden change in market interest rates on our investment portfolio.

-We do not believe that our cash, cash equivalents and available-for-sale investments have significant risk of default or illiquidity.
-While we believe our cash, cash equivalents and available-for-sale investments do not contain excessive risk, we cannot provide absolute assurance that in the future our investments will not be subject to adverse changes in market value.
-In addition, we maintain significant amounts of cash and cash equivalents at one or more financial institutions that are in excess of federally insured limits.
+We do not currently have any auction rate or mortgage-backed securities.
+We do not believe our cash, cash equivalents and available-for-sale investments have significant risk of default or illiquidity, however we cannot provide absolute assurance that in the future our investments will not be subject to adverse changes in market value.